kurianbenoy/Indic-Subtitler/README.md

 - GPT prompting(kept least priority because, if we get the quality part set using noice reduction, we won't even need gpt usage much since the accuracy would already be pretty good!)

+#### Action Items

+- Use faster-whisper instead of seamless by default
+- Adding demucs as priority

+- Maybe consider adding some ui to make the user wait
+- Making video
+- Making slides

+- Add a pen icon or so to ensure that the edit feature exists (or some other feature to show that subtitles can be edited)

+- Get 3-4 testimonials from people and add it in landign page
+- Try adding a demo / example in landing page.
+- Maybe consider a Small write-up about the live transcription
+- add model recommendation page in generate screen (https://indicsubtitler.vercel.app/blog/our-recommendations)

 **Week 5 onwards 🌕**